marmello77/network-significance/README.md

 ## Functionality and origin

-This script provides a series of codes to estimate the significance (P-value) of a network-level metric calculated for a single network and the significance of a difference in a metric between two networks.
+This script provides a series of codes to estimate (i) the significance (P-value) of a network-level metric calculated for a single network, and (ii) the significance of a difference in a metric between two networks.
 These tasks are carried out using Monte Carlo procedures.

 In a nutshell, you follow these steps to estimate the P-value of a metric calculated for one network: